-Academic Advising at Felician College
+Academic Advising at Felician University

 Your academic advisor will:

-- help you with your academic planning,
+- help you with your academic planning

 - guide you through course selection and registration each semester

-- help you choose the right courses for your major in a sequence that benefits you.
+- help you choose the right courses for your major in a sequence that benefits you

-After your freshman year at Felician College, you will be assigned an advisor based on your field of study.
+After your freshman year at Felician University, you will be assigned an advisor based on your field of study.
 For instance, if you are a business major your advisor will be a faculty member in the business division.
 This faculty member will remain your advisor until you graduate, unless you change your major.
 For example, if you change your major to criminal justice, you will be assigned a criminal justice faculty member as an advisor.
 This allows you and your advisor to really get to know each other and provides you with continuity and a faculty advisor who will truly be able to understand and support your needs and goals.

 During your freshman year, you will be enrolled in our Freshman Year Experience Program (FYE).
-This program provides you with a structured course that helps you acclimate to college life.
+This program provides you with a structured course that helps you acclimate to university life.
 You are assigned to a Freshman Year Experience group based on your academic major.
 The course is taught by a faculty member in your academic program and this faculty member will serve as your academic advisor for your freshman year.

 About the Freshman Year Experience Program

-Starting out at college can be tough because everything is new – new teachers, new friends, new expectations and a new environment.
+Starting out at university can be tough because everything is new – new teachers, new friends, new expectations and a new environment.
 Dealing with all of this change and learning to navigate in your new life can be a little intimidating and overwhelming.
 But don’t worry: at Felician, we want to ensure that you get off to a solid start and we are dedicated to making your transition a smooth one.

 That is why we have designed our Freshman Year Experience (FYE) Program.
-Think of this as the “how to” course for college, providing all the fundamental cornerstones of getting off to a good start and making the most of your experience.
+Think of this as the “how to” course for university, providing all the fundamental cornerstones of getting off to a good start and making the most of your experience.